 It’s 1985 and everyone south of the border already knows who the next great Mexican boxer will be.
-The only problem is almost no one north of the border does.
+The only problem is pretty much no one north of the border does.

 At this point a young Julio Cesar Chavez was the winner of 46 straight and some were already comparing him favorably to the greats of the past, but the vast majority of those bouts had taken place in Sinaloa and Tijuana.
 His recent wins over faded competition at the Forum in Inglewood or the Olympic Auditorium in L.A. had generated no buzz.
 Even his title winning effort, a sixth round stoppage of Mario Martinez had sparked little interest.

-But Mort Sharnik, boxing programmer at CBS television, was one of the few who recognized Chavez was a special talent and he wanted to be the first to bring him to the attention of mainstream fight fans.
-He talked to Chavez’s promoter, Don King, who set up a match between the young Chavez and former champion Roger Mayweather.
-Originally, Chavez vs Mayweather was to take place in a bullring in Tijuana, an idea Sharnik loved, but soon enough the bullring idea was quashed.
+But Mort Sharnik, boxing programmer at CBS television, recognized Chavez was a special talent and he wanted to be the first to bring him to the attention of mainstream fight fans.
+He talked to Chavez’s promoter, Don King, who set up a match with former champion Roger Mayweather.
+Originally, Chavez vs Mayweather was to take place in a bullring in Tijuana, an idea Sharnik loved, but soon enough the novel idea was quashed.
 “What I hear,” said a disappointed Sharnik, “King thought they were talking dollars when they were talking pesos.”

 So instead the match moved to The Riviera in Las Vegas.
 And while Mayweather remained a potentially dangerous foe, the idea behind the fight was to showcase Chavez.
 What a showcase it was.